chazeprasad/slate/source/includes/api/dnd/_delete.md

 }
 ```

-This endpoint retrieves a specific Do Not Disturb Settings.
+This endpoint deletes a specific Do Not Disturb Settings.

 ### HTTP Request